 Like pretty much everything else, your best jewels go for max DPS.
 That means the two ultimate jewels from guild runs, vulnerability, followed by cooldown until you hit 60% in the details screen.
 Once you're at 60% CD, you can consider high-level projectile jewels, aoe, and/or projectile speed based on your hero.
 But at that point, you're in late game and I'm not telling you anything new here.

-For max farm, it's the highest level key jewels all the way down.
+For max farm, it's the highest level key jewels all the way down, however there will come a point at later stages when you will not be able to farm it..

 You generally want the highest tier RANGED pet you have as your main pet and the next two strongest as your passive pets.
 You want a ranged pet as your main pet for the same reasons I've been harping on.

-Eventually, you'll get an epic main pet with epics as passive, but that's for a different video.
+Eventually, you'll get an epic main pet with Owl, Crystalsaurs, and Pyrokraken as potential passives.

 The big thing for me was understanding how the reward systems compare.
 I've seen people way smarter than me do the math on Discord.
 Base level, i you do the standard seven runs per week, you should net out to slightly more key, assuming the RNG gods don't get to you.